Trial Length, Pricing, and Rationally Inattentive Customers: Related Literature

+This approach also resonates with the behavioral economic literature on "sludge," which examines how firms can increase cognitive friction to guide consumer choices, often to the consumer's detriment \citep{thaler2018nudge}.
+Our model formalizes these intuitions within a rigorous economic framework, providing testable predictions about when and how firms will deploy such strategies.

-Our theoretical framework finds strong empirical support in a recent large-scale field experiment by \citet{Miller2023}.
+Empirical validation of our theoretical framework comes from a recent large-scale field experiment by \citet{Miller2023}.
 In a study with over two million newspaper readers, they experimentally vary the presence of an automatic renewal clause.
 Their findings validate the two central, opposing forces in our model.
-First, they document powerful inertia, finding that a large fraction of consumers who are defaulted into a paid subscription remain subscribed while exhibiting little to no usage, which corresponds to the \textit{inattentive revenue} channel we model.
+First, they document powerful inertia, finding that a large fraction of consumers who are defaulted into a paid subscription remain subscribed while exhibiting little to no usage, corresponding to the \textit{inattentive revenue} channel we model.
 Second, and critically, they find strong evidence of consumer sophistication, showing that initial take-up of auto-renewal offers is 24\%--36\% lower than for equivalent auto-cancel offers.
-This provides a direct empirical measurement of the choice-based deterrence that we label the \textit{IR-Slack}.
-Their estimate that a majority of inert consumers are sophisticated and anticipate their future inertia lends crucial support to our decision to model consumers as rational agents who are aware of their own cognitive frictions, rather than as naively myopic agents.
+This provides direct empirical measurement of the choice-based deterrence that we label the \textit{IR-Slack}.
+Their estimate that a majority of inert consumers are sophisticated and anticipate their future inertia lends crucial support to our decision to model consumers as rational agents aware of their own cognitive frictions.